fossasia/wp-rotatingtweets/readme.txt

 In most cases, each use (or "instance") of this plug-in gets data from Twitter every 2 minutes.
 The exception is when two or more instances share the same settings (screen name etc.), in which case they share the same data rather than each calling it separately.

 == Upgrade notice ==
-= 0.500 =
+= 0.502
-Adds options for how tweet information is displayed and how the tweet rotates.
+Javascript fix for zero height tweets problem

 == Changelog ==
+= 0.502
+Javascript fix for zero height tweets problem

 = 0.500 =
 Adds options for how tweet information is displayed and how the tweet rotates.